powerman/vcprompt/README.txt

 standard C library and POSIX calls.
 It should work on any POSIX-compliant system with a C99 compiler.

-To compile vcprompt:
+To build vcprompt from the source tarball:

+  ./configure
   make

+If you're building in a source checkout, you also need GNU autoconf:

+  autoconf
+  ./configure
+  make

 (vcprompt requires GNU make, so if you are using a BSD variant where the default make is BSD make, you will need to install GNU make and run "gmake".)

-To install it:
+To install it in your home directory:

   make install PREFIX=$HOME